GSA/digitalgov.gov/content/services/service_us-digital-registry.md

 The accounts in the registry are independently updated by federal managers across the government who maintain individual agency accounts.

-**Notice:** As of April 19, 2018, all entries that have not been updated by agencies since January 1, 2017 have been archived.
-Archived accounts will not appear in the public facing list and API of official, active accounts.
-This was done to help ensure that users can trust that accounts listed in the U.S. Digital Registry are official and active.

-If your federal agency account has been archived but is still active, you can easily log-in and update these accounts to make them active again.
-In the meantime, GSA will continue to help agencies fulfill this need by providing support and guidance.

 ---

 ## How to Access the U.S. Digital Registry